jasongin/nvs/README.md

 ```

 The `nvs.sh` script adds an `nvs` shell function to the environment.
 Afterward the tool should be invoked as just `nvs` without any path.
 The `install` command adds lines to your `~/.bashrc`, `~/.profile`, or `~/.zshrc` file to source `nvs.sh`, so that the `nvs` function is available in future shells.

+### CI Environments
+[NVS can be used in a CI environment](doc/CI.md) such as AppVeyor or Travis CI, to test a Node.js app or library on any version of Node.js that NVS can install.

 ## Basic usage
 To add the latest version of node: